vitasta-singh/phonepay-pulse/README.md

 4. Create a live geo visualization dashboard using Streamlit and Plotly in Python to display the data in an interactive and visually appealing manner.
+5. Provide at least 10 different dropdown options for users to select different facts and figures to display on the dashboard.

-5. Fetch the data from the MySQL database to display in the dashboard.
+6. Fetch the data from the MySQL database to display in the dashboard.
    Dataset Link: Data Link